masagrator/SaltyNX/README.md

 # SaltyNX

-Sysmodule for injecting custom codes into retail games, by default it injects "Core" which includes many useful features known as NX-FPS (tracking game performance statistics, unlocking FPS) and ReverseNX-RT (switching between docked and handheld graphics profiles).
+Sysmodule for injecting custom codes into retail Nintendo Switch games, by default it injects "Core" which includes many useful features known as NX-FPS (tracking game performance statistics, unlocking FPS) and ReverseNX-RT (switching between docked and handheld graphics profiles).
 Sysmodule also manages custom refresh rates in both handheld and docked modes.

 This sysmodule targets more common approach, so basic compatibility with all games is a priority.
 If you want to inject your own code for specific game I recommend much more powerful code injection framework - [exlaunch](https://github.com/shadowninja108/exlaunch).